reflexcameras/reflexcamera/usermanual.md

 ### Extension leads

 `Reflex Standard Extension Cables` extend the connection between the battery connectors described above and the camera (via the port on the bottom of the camera).
 They have been produced for demanding use with a weatherproof, extremely durable cable.
 Using the extension cables allows you to position the camera at height whilst the battery stays on the ground.
-This setup allows you to change the batteries and download videos over WiFi whilst staying on the ground.
+You can still change the batteries and download videos over WiFi without access to the camera itself.
 When running the `Reflex Standard Extension Cables` up a tree, wrap them around the trunk or branches to reduce moment and drag.

 Each Reflex Standard Extension Cable is just over 4m long.
 Multiple `Reflex Standard Extension Cables` can be linked together if you want to position the camera at a greater height.
 To buy additional cables use the <a href="/index.html#contact">contact</a> form on our webpage.